xmos/lib_device_control/README.rst

       **Send command c to resource r**

 Command code is 8 bits and can be a *write* command when bit 7 is not set or a *read* command when bit 7 is set.
-Write commands can optionally include *data* bytes.
-Read commands always return data bytes.
+Commands include *data* bytes that are optional, both write and read commands.

       **Send write command c to resource r with n bytes of data d**